Falkland Islands 2022

 ITINERARY -Please note that the itinerary can be changed at the sole discretion of Craig Jones Wildlife Photography

 The group assembles at RAF Brize Norton in the evening for the flight over the South Atlantic Ocean via Ascension Island.
-The one and a half hour stop on Ascension next morning gives us a chance to stretch our legs and try to find the Myna birds that frequent the airport and to see if those dots over the ocean beyond are Frigatebirds or Boobies.
+The one and a half hour stop on Ascension next morning gives us a chance to stretch our legs.
+Flight takes off from the UK at 01:10 local time.

 Stanley - (Volunteer Point) Today we take a Land Rover excursion to Volunteer Point, home to the islands’ principal King Penguin colony, a visit to which has to be one of the highlights of your Falklands holiday.
 The three-hour Land Rover trip takes us through typical Falkland landscape and we will spend lots of time with the delightful King Penguins as well as other species.
 It’s a long day, but a very special one.